eddiegomezr94/AD-LAB/README.md

 <img src=https://imgur.com/R6kvsZN.png>
 </p>

-- The next initial step shows how to complete the installation of the clients personalized domain service.
-For this most part this step just includes the personalized domain name the clietn wants and password used to access the domain systems database.
+- The next initial step shows how to complete the installation of the client's personalized domain service.
+This step demonstrates how to configure a personalized domain name, login, and password.

 <Div align="center">
 <H3> Configure Organizational Units </H3>